 “We’ve been here a long time, Prima Scout.
 All of us have.
 Long enough to develop a certain affection for the natives and this planet.
 For me, Kaplan is a faded dream, albeit a fond one.
 I intend taking volunteers and make a time dilation jump of fifteen years.
 It will buy the Council more than enough time to sort things out.
 Many of the people here will still be alive when I return.
 Enough of them to pick up the pieces, anyway.”

 Virr was silent, and then shook his head.
 “Damnedest idea I ever heard of.”

 “But it will work.
 Besides, who do you have willing enough to exile themselves here?”
 Kukll asked, his voice full of irony.
 “About the Mission Plan.
 The General Assembly may pretend that this place doesn’t exist, but they would still love to have it followed through.
 At least through Stage Two.”

 “I agree,” Virr said.

 “On one condition, Prima Scout.”

 “Tiukk-ll and the other population centers must remain intact.
 This is not negotiable.”

 Virr sighed, then nodded.
 “Very well.”

 “And, Virr?
-My ship will remain in orbit and ready until you clear subspace.”
+My ship will remain in orbit on ready status until you clear subspace.”

 Virr didn’t say anything as he cut contact.

 Overhead, the sun was a white furnace, too painful to look at.
 Few people were about and the temple grounds shimmered in the heat.
 Somewhere, a child wailed and there was a startled cackle from the poultry.
 A fly buzzed, then it was gone.